lernen

 Plugins Many plugins can help add extra functionality to your website, but overusing plugins increases your website’s load time.

-Traffic volume A burst in traffic to your website can lead to a slowdown if the amount of network bandwidth provisioned by your hosting provider is insufficient.
+Verkehrsaufkommen A burst in traffic to your website can lead to a slowdown if the amount of network bandwidth provisioned by your hosting provider is insufficient.

 Browser compatibility Different browsers interpret and render website code differently, leading to variations in performance and functionality.